canonical/microovn/docs/index.rst

 MicroOVN
 ========

-``MicroOVN`` is a snap-based distribution of ``OVN (Open Virtual Network)``.
+``MicroOVN`` is a snap-based distribution of OVN - `Open Virtual Network`_.

-It allows users to easily deploy an ``OVN`` cluster with just a few commands.
-Aside from regular ``OVN`` packages, ``MicroOVN`` comes bundled with CLI utility (``microovn``) that facilitates deployment management.
-Among other things, it allows adding or removing cluster members and status checking.
+It allows users to deploy an OVN cluster with just a few commands.
+Aside from the regular OVN packages, ``MicroOVN`` comes bundled with a CLI utility (``microovn``) that facilitates operational management.
+In particular, it simplifies the task of adding/removing cluster members and incorporates status checking out of the box.

-Besides the ease of deployment and convenient CLI, another benefit of ``MicroOVN`` is its self-contained nature.
-It is distributed as a strictly confined snap which means that it can be easily upgraded/downgraded/removed without affecting host system.
+Besides the ease of deployment and a convenient CLI tool, another benefit of ``MicroOVN`` is in its self-contained nature: it is distributed as a `strictly confined snap`_.
+This means that it can be easily upgraded/downgraded/removed without affecting the host system.

-``MicroOVN`` can be useful for wide range of users.
-It lowers a barrier of entry to ``OVN`` for people that are not yet familiar with it by automating as much of a deployment process as possible.
-At the same time, the aim is for ``MicroOVN`` to provide fully fledged ``OVN`` deployment not restricted in any way and suitable for production environment.
+``MicroOVN`` caters to a wide range of user and environment types.
+It lowers the barrier of entry to OVN for people that are less familiar with it by automating much of the deployment process.
+It also provides a fully fledged, unrestricted OVN deployment that is suitable for both development and production environments.

 .. toctree::
    :hidden: